alastria/alastria-identity-lib/README.md

 ```
 tsc
 ```
-Once you have finished you must go to _alastria-identity-example_´s directory.
+Once you have finished you must go to _alastria-identity-example_'s directory.

 Now, you can use it from any JavaScript file in your working directory.